 After 6 months, if a person is still experiencing intense grief where the loss is the central focus of his life, or if he has avoided grieving, treatment for “complicated grief” is required.

-As for acceptance of the loss—the 5th stage of grief—Zisook and Shear found that: “for most people, grief is never fully complete.
+As for acceptance of the loss — the fifth and final stage of grief — Zisook and Shear found that: “for most people, grief is never fully complete.

 “During the transition from acute to integrated grief, usually beginning within the first few months of the death, the wounds begin to heal, and the bereaved person finds his or her way back to a fulfilling life.